ImperialCollegeLondon/grad_school_git_course/_episodes/l1-01-why-use-vcs.md

 * Not clear which versions of mylib and somecode are compatible
 * Difficult to find changes between versions

-### Roll-back functionality
+### Mistakes Happen

+Without recorded snapshots you cannot:
+* Undo mistakes and go back to a working version of your code
+* Find out when a mistake was made and which results it may affect
-* Mistakes happen - without recorded snapshots you cannot easily undo mistakes and go back to a working version.
-You might not even be able tell what your mistake was.
+* You might not even be able to tell what your mistake was (*"It was working yesterday..."*)

 ### Working on different things